melosomelo/algorithms/sorting/quicksort/README.md

 In our previous example, quicksort would now apply the same partitioning method to the sub-arrays `[1,5]` and `[13,10]`.
-Note that we ignore the pivot, since it's already at its last position in the array.
+Note that we ignore the pivot, since it's already at its final position in the array.

 Therefore, a pseudocode for quicksort would look something like: